-Molecular Model of SARS-CoV-2 Binding to SA.
-By closely integrating molecular simulations and specific experimental binding assays, we have investigated the interaction between the spike protein of SARS-CoV-2 and SA.
-In this research, we have used computational methods to first discover SA as a previously unknown binding partner for the SARS-CoV-2 spike protein (with the Zernike approach 19), after which we have identified two binding regions on the spike (with the MD simulations-see Figures 1 and 2).
-To validate these findings, we have first confirmed the specific SARS-CoV-2-SA binding in the well-defined model system of SA containing lipid vesicles and the spike S1 segment that contains both SA binding sites (with FIDA-see Figure 3), and subsequently confirmed a similarly specific binding to ACE2-expressing cells for various spike segments to show that also in a biologically relevant and complex setting this is a relevant process (with FCM-see Figure 4).
+By closely integrating molecular simulations and specific experimental binding assays, we have we investigated the interaction between the spike protein of SARS-CoV-2 and SA.
+In this research, we have used computational methods to first discover sialic acid as a previously unknown binding partner for the SARS-CoV-2 spike protein (with the Zernike approach), after which we have identified two binding regions on the spike (with the MD simulations - see Figures 1 and 2).
+To validate these findings, we have first confirmed the specific SARS-CoV-2 - sialic-acid binding in the well-defined model system of sialic-acid containing lipid vesicles and the spike S1 segment that contains both sialic-acid binding sites (with FIDA - see Figure 3), and subsequently confirmed a similarly specific binding to ACE2-expressing cells for various spike segments, to show that also in a biologically relevant and complex setting this is a relevant process (with FCM - see Figure 4).